gerardnico/git-x/doc/git-service-backup.md

-# Git Backup from GitHub to Rclone
+# Git Service Backup from GitHub to Rclone

 ## About

-This [command](../bin/git-server) back up Git repositories:
+This `git service backup` command back up Git repositories:
-* from GitHub
+* from `GitHub`
 * to a [Rclone destination](https://rclone.org/overview/)
 * as a [Git bundle](https://git-scm.com/book/en/v2/Git-Tools-Bundling)